 1. Everyone loves a Texas Christmas, so we recommend planning your trip by first reserving your parking onsite or taking a FREE shuttle from nearby Post Oak Mall.
 Taking “Santa’s Shuttle” drops you off near the entrance of the park.
 If you do choose to park onsite, remember that reservations fill up fast, so book your parking spot in advance!
 There are multiple lots onsite to choose from.
 Check out the parking page to learn more and book your arrival.

 2. Wear comfortable shoes.
 With over 150 acres of Christmas magic to explore, we highly suggest you wear comfortable footwear so that you can enjoy every second of the park.
-Most of the park surfaces are paved and make for an easy stroll but make no mistake, this place is BIG.
+Most of the park surfaces are paved and make for an easy stroll, but make no mistake, this place is BIG.
 You will want to grab a map or download online here.

-4. Foodies get ready, with over 23 food locations at the park you will want to plan your trip to include a tasty meal, sweet treats, and even a glass of locally brewed beer or wine.
+4. Foodies get ready.
+With over 23 food locations at the park, you will want to plan your trip to include a tasty meal, sweet treats, and even a glass of locally brewed beer or wine.
 Don’t miss the Texas shaped “funnel cake”, or “roasting pits,” where you can get your smore’s on.

 5. Make plans early to see Santa!
-The big man himself, with his white beard and black cowboy hat, is waiting at Santa’s Station located on the west side of the park.
+The big man himself, with his white beard and black cowboy hat, is waiting at Santa’s Station on the west side of the park.
 Make a reservation as soon as you arrive to avoid long waits.
 Keep in mind that the closer to Christmas, the busier Santa gets.
-Mail a letter to Santa, see if you are on the “Naughty or Nice” list, and see one the largest collections of miniature villages this side of the north pole while you wait to see Texas Santa!
+Mail a letter to Santa, see if you are on the “Naughty or Nice” list, and see one of the largest collections of miniature villages this side of the north pole while you wait to see Texas Santa!

 6. Check the Attendance Forecast before you come.
 This forecast helps you decide what day is best for your friends and family to visit.
 Want to get an express pass and skip the lines?
 Learn more here.